 - <n> is the ID number of the environmental sensor that you want to configure.
 The ID number is available in the PXE web interface or using the command "show externalsensors <n>" in the CLI.
-It is an integer between 1 and 32. - OptionDescriptiontrueDefault thresholds are selected as the threshold option for the specified sensor.falseSensor-specific thresholds are selected as the threshold option for the specified sensor. - <option> is one of the options: true or false.
+It is an integer between 1 and 32. - <option> is one of the options: true or false.